 2. Participants took part in a study to determine the number of consumed beers it would take to affect their ability to walk in a straight line.
+Subjects were randomly assigned to either a group that drank alcoholic beer or a group that drank non-alcoholic beer.

-Independent Variable: beers Dependent Variable: walking
+Independent Variable: number of alcoholic beers Dependent Variable: walking in a straight line